spendcastai/spendcast-mcp/README.md

 ### `get_schema_help`

-Provides quick access to schema documentation and query examples.
-Use this tool before writing SPARQL queries to understand the data structure.
+Provides immediate access to complete schema information and working examples.
+This is the recommended tool to use before writing SPARQL queries as it returns all the content directly.

-**Returns:** Dictionary containing links to schema resources and usage guidance
+**Returns:** Dictionary containing complete schema content and examples

+### `get_schema_content`

+Reads and returns the actual content of specific schema resources.
+Use this if you need to access individual resources separately.

+**Parameters:**
+- `resource_name` (string): Which resource to read.
+Options: "schema_summary", "example_queries", "ontology"

+**Returns:** Dictionary containing the resource content and metadata

+**Note:** The ontology resource automatically falls back to the online version at [https://static.rwpz.net/spendcast/schema#](https://static.rwpz.net/spendcast/schema#) if local files are not available.

 ### `execute_sparql`